COVID-19 Policy

 One of the highest Jewish values is the preservation of life.
 Throughout the COVID pandemic, we have prioritized pikuach nefesh (preservation of human life) in deciding when and how we gather.
 Our Medical Advisory Group reviews the data and trends.
 Our policies are informed by these reviews.

-COVID-19 is no longer a "pandemic" - it is endemic worldwide, meaning that the virus is always present in the population, with rising and falling case levels, caused by the emergence of new virus variants and other factors.
-So - we all need to learn to live with this virus because it is not going away anytime soon.
-Fortunately, here in the US we are seeing far fewer deaths and serious illnesses than earlier.
+Update - 7/18/2024:COVID-19 is no longer a "pandemic" - it is endemic worldwide, meaning that the virus is always present in the population, with rising and falling case levels, caused by the emergence of new virus variants and other factors.
+We all are learning to live with this virus - it is not going away anytime soon.
+Fortunately, rates of serious illness and death have been low recently.
 Experts believe this is because of the combination of immunity from immunization, and immunity acquired from infection with past strains of the virus.
 Nonetheless, COVID-19 remains in the top 10 leading causes of death in the US.
-Long COVID, a debilitating illness with persisting weakness and other serious symptoms has also become less common with immunization, but remains a concern.
-As I write this (mid-August), there has been a very significant increase in COVID-19 cases in MA and nationally over the past weeks, as well as a 15% increase in hospitalizations for COVID-19, and a 10% increase in deaths compared to the low-point in July.
+Long COVID, a debilitating illness with persisting weakness and other serious symptoms has also become less common with immunization, but remains a concern as well.
+As I write this (mid-July), there has again been a summer increase in COVID-19 cases in MA and nationally, as there was last year.
+In the last weeks in Massachusetts, there have been 1500 or so reported cases of Covid per week (the actual number is much higher, of course), and 5-10 deaths per week.
+Low-moderate amounts of virus continue to be present in wastewater.

-At BI for the high holidays, we will remain mask-optional but we strongly recommend wearing a mask during services to protect yourself and others.
-Although we will do our best to space seating and provide good ventilation, there are simply many more people in the sanctuary on the holidays than there are on a regular Shabbat, and this increases risk of infection.
+-->At BI for the High Holidays: we will remain mask-optional but we recommend strongly considering wearing a mask during services if you have risk factors for more serious illness, or have been potentially exposed to Covid-19 infection (as in recent travel in planes, trains, or buses).
+Although we will do our best to space seating and to provide good ventilation, there are simply many more people in the sanctuary on the holidays than there are on a regular Shabbat, and this increases risk of infection.
 Singing aerosolizes virus, but a mask protects you and others.
 We will again offer a mask-required section, for those who wish to sit with others wearing masks.
-Please DO make sure your immunizations are up-to-date.
-We will not be requiring proof of immunization this year, but we very strongly recommend immunization against COVID-19.
-Finally, if you are not feeling well, please do not come to services.
-Even a negative rapid test does not rule out infection if you have symptoms!
-If you have had a known COVID exposure in the week before you plan to attend, please test with a rapid test before you come, and if you test negative, you may come but you must wear a mask.
-Of course, if you test positive, don't come, but do call your doctor for guidance.
+We will not be requiring proof of immunization, but as noted above, immunization protects yourself and others.

 To summarize:

-- There will be a mask-required seating area in the sanctuary
+- There will be a mask-required seating area in the sanctuary.

-Dr. Jeremy Golding, BI Medical Adviser
+Dr. Jeremy Golding, ABFM, FAAFP BI Medical Adviser

 Rabbi Aviva Fellman

-Greg Weiner, President
+Greg Weiner, PhD President

 For More Information and Updates . . .